amplience/dc-accelerators-content-rendering-service/README.md

 $ gulp sfcc
 ```

+On top of the standard build, the following files will be generated that can be used with the Amplience Dynamic Content SFCC Integration:
+* ##### dist/contentTypes/sfcc-slot-accelerators.json

+  slot content type schema
+* ##### dist/templates/sfcc-contentWrapper.htm

+  rendering service 'wrapper' template

+For more information see <a href="https://docs.amplience.net/integration/sfccsetup.html">docs.amplience.net/integration/sfccsetup.html</a>

 ## Demo
 Here you can find the Dynamic Content Inventory, where all the accelerator modules are shown: